Categories

 Food

-For each food and beverage category we make an assumption of the daily consumption of each by each attendee.
+Users specify whether the event attendees were provided beverages, snacks, and the percentage of meals which contained meat.
+For each food and beverage category provided, we make an assumption of the daily consumption of each by each attendee.
 We then calculate the total food and beverage consumed for the event and apply appropriate food and beverage emission factors.

 Merchandise